dannyboy849/Full_YOLOv11_Tutorial/YOLOv11/YOLOv11_Build.md

 - save = saves your results (mAP, mAP-50, etc)

 This will go back and test on your /test images folder.
-You can also apply the trained best.pt weight to other new images for classification, although for birds, this will not be very accurate without heavy fine-tuning/re-annotating (again, see Automated Hyperparameterization).
+You can also apply the trained best.pt weight to other new images for classification, although for birds, this will not be very accurate without heavy fine-tuning/re-annotating (again, see Automatation).

 # **You now have a fully custom-trained CNN model you can apply to all of your data!
 Congratulations and good luck!**